Year 7 Catchup

 Although it is up to schools to decide how best to use the funding, the DfE guidance advises schools to only select programmes and approaches that they know are effective.
 It suggests that the funding could be used for:

-• One to one additional numeracy and literacy lessons taught by a specialist teacher for 4 students.
+- One to one additional numeracy and literacy lessons taught by a specialist teacher (SpLD) for some students.
 These lessons used approaches which have been found to be effective (EEF research) such as phonics and metacognitive strategies.
 These focused on specific areas of numeracy and literacy such as spelling.

-• Small group reading comprehension lessons taught by a specialist teacher for 3 students.
+- Small group reading comprehension lessons taught by a Specialist Teacher (SpLD) for some students.
 These lessons were planned as a group intervention as EFF research also found that when teaching reading comprehension strategies it is usually more effective when taught in collaborative groups so learners can support each other and make their thinking explicit through discussion.

-• Speech and Language Therapy assessments and intervention for 4 students whose barriers were identified as being due to severe language difficulties.
-This included vocabulary groups and resources run by a speech and language therapist.
+- Speech and Language Therapy assessments and intervention for 3 students whose barriers were identified as being due to severe language difficulties.
+This intervention included vocabulary groups and resources run by a speech and language therapist.

-All interventions were monitored using a range of assessment methods and all students made accelerated progress.
+All interventions were monitored using a range of assessment methods and all students made good or accelerated progress.